vercel/turborepo/turborepo-tests/README.md

 # Turborepo Examples tests

+This README describes the strategy for the tests in the `examples-*` for folders.

 These tests are for ensuring that the examples we are providing to users work right out of the box.

 ## Test structure